mukherjeeangan26/Steady_Dynamic_MCNN/README.md

 for both steady-state and dynamic MCNN.
 The open-sourced OPTI Toolbox can be accessed at the following link: https://github.com/jonathancurrie/OPTI

 The user requries to install OPTI in the MATLAB window by running the opti_Install.m and following recommended specifications.
-For reference, the OPTI_Master package has also been uploaded in the steady-state and dynamic folders for the corresponding MCNN codes.
+For reference, the OPTI_Master package has also been uploaded in the steady-state MCNN folder for the corresponding MCNN codes.

 ### Pre-Requisites for Python Codes